VERY CHERRY PORK ROAST

-A good pinch of smoked salt, pepper and Thyme
+- A good pinch of smoked salt and pepper

-- Get your crackling in with plenty of time before your roast is ready you want it nice and crunchy!
-Use an extremely sharp knife or even better a stanley knife and put a criss cross pattern in the fat.
+Get your crackling in with plenty of time before your roast is ready you want it nice and crunchy!
+Use an extremely sharp knife and put a criss cross pattern in the fat.
 Rub salt in the cracks to draw out the moisture out.